rhberro/the-react-commander/README.md

 ## Getting Started

-You can start by typing the-react-commander into you terminal to see the help menu.
+You can start by typing the-react-commander into your terminal to see the help menu.

 ## Contributing